-- 374. In section 5.2.2, please provide details of any other relevant conservation status which either wholly or partly overlaps with the Ramsar Site as follows: - Global international legal and other formal designations; - Regional international legal and other formal designations; - National legal and other formal designations; and - Non-statutory designations.

-- 375. If a reserve has been established, give the date of establishment and size of the protected area. - 376.
-In section 5.2.3, list the IUCN (Dudley 2008) protected areas management category/ies which apply to the site.
+- 374. In field 31a, please provide details of any other relevant conservation status which either wholly or partly overlaps with the Ramsar Site as follows: - Global international legal and other formal designations; - Regional international legal and other formal designations; - National legal and other formal designations; and - Non-statutory designations. - 375.
+If a reserve has been established, give the date of establishment and size of the protected area. - 376.
+In field 31b, list the IUCN (Dudley 2008) protected areas management category/ies which apply to the site.
 These are as follows: